miltonneal54/LibMPSSE-in-C-Sharp/README.md

 I did find some bugs in the original C source in AN177 and AN178 which I corrected when ported the code to C#.

-The schematic for connection to the I2C EEPROM in AN177 is incorrect.
-(Clock and DO/DI reversed)

 Prerequisites:

 The FTDI's driver FTD2xx must be installed on your system.